webeng/datasciencecoursera/ProgrammingAssignment4/CodeBook.md

 The complete list of variables of each feature vector is available in 'features.txt'

 **Note**: that we have filtered out values that were not necessary for this exercise.
-Read features_info.txt to get further information.
+Read features_info.txt to get all the information about the features.

 The tidy.txt dataset is the result of applying run_analysis.R to the original data.
 The last script contains comments about all the transformations that were carried out.
+I strongly recommend to read all the comments in each step to understand the script.

 The tidy.txt contains the average of each variable for each activity and each subject.

+### License - References
+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012